The Principal, is secretary to the Board in a non-voting capacity.

 Posts of Responsibility

-Due to the moratorium on filling posts of responsibility however, four Assistant Principal posts and two Special Duties posts remained unfilled.
+Due to the moratorium on filling posts of responsibility, four Assistant Principal posts and two Special Duties posts remained unfilled.
 The Board regrets the loss of these valuable posts to the school.
 Post holders play a vital role in senior and middle management.
 The decision to leave these posts unfilled impacts negatively on students and increases the workload of existing post holders and other members of staff.

 School Development and Planning